cermati/satpam/README.md

 ## Custom Validation Messages
-Setting validation messages is easy:
+You can override each validation rule's message

 ```js
 satpam.setValidationMessage(